gvwilson/sdxpy/src/http/index.md

 the client sends a [%i "HTTP request" %][%g http_request "request" %][%/i%] specifying what it wants over a socket connection, and the server sends a [%i "HTTP response" %][%g http_response "response" %][%/i%] containing some data.
-That data may be copied from a file on disk, generated dynamically by a program, or some mix of the two.
+A server can construct responses however it wants;
+it can copy a file from disk,
+generated HTML dynamically,
+or almost anything else.

-The most important thing about an HTTP request is that it's just text: any program that wants to can create one or parse one.
+An HTTP request is that it's just text: any program that wants to can create one or parse one.
 An absolutely minimal HTTP request has just a [%g http_method "method" %],